Tameness of Margulis space-times with parabolics: The topology of Margulis space-times with parabolics

 where $a(\mathbf{g}_{i})$ is the parabolic fixed point of $\mathbf{g}_{i}$ in $\partial \Ss_{+}$. $S_{i}$ is called a {\em parabolic ruled surface}.
-The component of $\Lspace \setminus S_{i}$ whose closure contains ${\mathbb{H}}_{i}^o$ is called a \hyperlink{term-pbr}{{{\em parabolic region}}}, denoted by $R_i$.
-These are distinct from \hyperlink{term-pc}{parabolic cylinders}.
-Here, $f_i$ is fixed for each conjugacy class of parabolic elements.
-(See Appendix \ref{app:A} for detail.)
+The component of $\Lspace \setminus S_{i}$ whose closure contains ${{\mathscr{H}}}_{i}^o$ is called a \hyperlink{term-pbr}{{{\em parabolic region}}}, denoted by ${\mathcal{P}}_i$, {which is homeomorphic to a $3$-cell by Theorem \ref{thm:ruled}.} These are distinct from \hyperlink{term-pc}{parabolic cylinders}.
+Here, $f_i$ is fixed for each conjugacy class of parabolic elements. {(See Section \ref{sub:parabolic} for detail.)}

-For each $i \in \mathcal{I}'\setminus\mathcal{I}$, we define $S_{i} = \gamma(S_{j})$ and $R_{i} = \gamma(R_{j}) $ for any $j, j=1, \dots, m_0$ and $\gamma$ so that $\gamma(\mathbb{H}_{j}) = \mathbb{H}_{i}$.
-This surface $S_i$ is well-defined since any element acting on $\mathbb{H}_{j}$ acts on $S_{i}$ and $R_{i}$.
-We have the \hypertarget{term-eqc}{{\em equivariant choice}} of parabolic ruled surfaces and parabolic regions.
+For each $i \in \mathcal{I}'\setminus\mathcal{I}$, we define $S_{i} = \gamma(S_{j})$ and ${\mathcal{P}}_{i} = \gamma({\mathcal{P}}_{j}) $ for any $j, j=1, \dots, m_0$, and $\gamma$ so that $\gamma({\mathscr{H}}_{j}) = {\mathscr{H}}_{i}$.
+This surface $S_i$ is well-defined since any element acting on ${\mathscr{H}}_{j}$ acts on $S_{i}$ and ${\mathcal{P}}_{i}$.
+We have the \hypertarget{term-eqc}{{\em {$\Gamma$-}equivariant choice}} of parabolic ruled surfaces and parabolic regions.